 The best areas to stay in Formentera for first-timer are Es Pujols, Playa Migjorn, Es Calo, La Savina,La Mola, San Ferrán de ses Roques, Cala Saona, and Sant Francesc Xavier.
 This blog will help you to find where to stay in Formentera, Spain for first time tourists and best hotel in each area.

 Ibiza’s little sister, Formentera is the smallest of the Balearic Islands off Spain’s Mediterranean Coast.
 It is a ferry ride south of Ibiza and on arrival, tourists will immediately feel a more relaxed atmosphere than on that party island.
 With no airport and a permanent population of not many more than 10,000, it is unlikely that it will ever really change.

 Formentera does get busy in the height of summer and it is a favorite place for Italians.
-Accommodation tends to be clean and basic, small, and largely independently owned; high rise building is forbidden.
+Accommodation tends to be clean and basic, small, and largely independently owned; high-rise building is forbidden.
 There are apartments available for holiday rent as an alternative to hotels.

 Some locals are fishermen but tourism sustains the Island.
 It is small so getting around is no real problem but there are still distinct areas that you should look at before booking your accommodation.

 You can take a hire car across to Formentera but booking the ferry in advance is once again essential.
 Otherwise, there are buses taking people around the Island, largely tourist-orientated so there is room for luggage.
 Scooters and cycles are available to hire if you wish to explore from the base that you choose.

-|💖 Best Area:||Es Pujols|
+|💖 Best Area for first-timers:||Es Pujols|

 |💎 Best luxury hotel:||Five Flowers Hotel & Spa Formentera|